philliplongman/pivotal-testimony/readme.md

   # [ ] When I press "Testify!" it should load the story with Pivotal Tracker's
   #     API using the tracker_api gem.
   # [ ] The story should be output as a preformatted text block, like this one.
-  # [ ] The description should be on top, excluding everything under "NOTES:".
+  # [ ] The description should be on top, except for anything under "NOTES:".
   # [ ] The tasks should be exported as a checklist.
   # [ ] Each line should be wrapped and indented to no more than 76 characters,
   #     so it will fit properly in the test when indented and commented out.